 I can’t express how important guest blogging is.
 Not only is it a great way to get quality backlinks to your site, but it helps develop a stronger community with your partners and help increase your Authority rank.

 Publishers love new original content.
 ESPECIALLY IF THEY DON’T HAVE TO CREATE IT!
 Offering to guest blog is exactly the same thing as saying I will work for you for free.
 Well almost.
 You get paid in back links which are as valuable if not more.

 When you’re guest blogging it’s a good idea to decide where you would like to link to before you write your first post.
-Getting a link back to your home page or blog is fantastic, but if your’re writing about something that makes more sense about a post you wrote rather than your over all web site you will get the most bang for your buck here.
+Getting a link back to your homepage or blog is fantastic, but if you’re writing about something that makes more sense about a post you wrote rather than your overall website you will get the most bang for your buck here.

 2 Bonus Blogging Tips

 - Pay attention to the page rank of the site you’re posting on.
 Links coming from higher ranked web sites helps in turn raise your own page rank.